 A. Either you have stated that you were a witness, or someone involved with the incident has indicated that you have direct knowledge pertaining to the case.
-If you feel you have no information to provide, contact the Dean of Students office at (907) 474-7317 or firstname.lastname@example.org.
+If you feel you have no information to provide, contact the Center for Student Rights and Responsibilities at (907) 474-7317 or firstname.lastname@example.org.

 Q. As a witness, do I have to appear at the hearing?

 A. Yes.
 You have been identified as a witness to a violation of University policy.
 As a student, you are obligated to provide information you have concerning any incident that results in a hearing.
 If you fail to appear at the hearing, you may be found "in violation" of non-compliance.
 The only exception is if you were allegedly physically victimized in the situation.
 In this case the University will not force you to attend.

 Q. Is the conduct hearing like a court hearing?

 A. No. A conduct hearing is much less formal and you will not be sworn in as you would during a court hearing.
 In a conduct hearing, you will be asked to tell what you saw or heard truthfully and to the best of your ability to remember.

 A. The length of a hearing depends on several factors such as the complexity of the case, the number of questions, and the number of people involved.
 We recommend that you bring something to do during the time you are waiting.